aleph1888/darkinhabitant/README.md

-Check other [Lorea Spring-summer-autumn semipermanent-hackathon 2015] in Lorea's group on n-1.cc events taking place now:
+Check other events taking place on [Lorea Spring-summer-autumn semipermanent-hackathon 2015] in Lorea's group on n-1.cc, 'don't just use it, join us!'

 Here and now, focusing on: